vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/03_CALENDARIC_REFERENCES_IN_THE_YAJUR_VEDIC_LITERATURE.md

 During the **waxing moon ( śukla pakṣa )**, the tithi was reckoned from **moon-set to moon-set**; and during the waning moon ( **kr̥ṣna pakṣa** ), the tithi was reckoned from **moon-rise to moon-rise**.
 The tithis were thus of unequal length, as shown by Prof. P. C. Sengupta in Table No. 11 on page 222.

 {{< figure src="../../../images/vedic-tithi_sengupta_1936">}}

+Note :-- The Vedic tithi ends at moonset in the light half and at moonrise in the dark half.
+Near amavasya when the moon remains invisible, the ending is at sunset.
+There are 29 or 30 such tithis in a lunar month, and all tithis are of more than 24 hours duration except amāvasyā and purnimā which are of about 12 hours duration.